duneroadrunner/SaferCPlusPlus/README.md

 Note that poly pointers support only basic facilities common to all the covered pointer and iterator types, providing essentially the functionality of a C++ reference.
 For example, this means no assignment operator, and no `operator bool()`.
 Where null pointer values are desired you might consider using [`mse::mstd::optional<>`](#optional-xscope_optional) or `std::optional<>` instead.

-### TXScopePolyPointer, TXScopePolyConstPointer
+### TXScopePolyPointer
 Scope poly pointers are primarily intended to be used in function parameter declarations.
-In particular, as they can be constructed from a scope pointer (`TXScopeFixedPointer<>` or `TXScopeFixedConstPointer<>`), they must observe the same usage restrictions.
+In particular, as they can be constructed from a scope pointer (`TXScopeFixedPointer<>`), they must observe the same usage restrictions.

 usage example: